 - Click on the Submit button.

-- Once the recruiter clicks on the Submit button in the above workflow, a job is scheduled to run every 10 mins from the HackerRank side
+- Once the recruiter clicks on the Submit button in the above workflow, a job is scheduled to run every 10 mins from the HackerRank side.

-Note: If at this stage, HackerRank finds that the recruiter who has moved the overall status to HackerRank Send Invite, does not have a HackerRank account, or the test does not have correct reference ID set, HackerRank does not process the request further.
+Note: If at this stage, HackerRank finds that the recruiter who has moved the overall status to HackerRank Send Invite does not have a HackerRank account, or the test does not have the correct reference ID set, HackerRank does not process the request further.
 In such cases, the overall status is changed to HackerRank Declined.

 - Once the invitation is sent to the candidate, the overall status changes to HackerRank Accepted.